piotrekio/mquery/README.md

 # mquery

-`mquery` is a CLI for reading and filtering your mBank history exports.
+`mquery` is a command-line tool for reading and filtering your mBank history exports.

+**Disclaimer**

+This IS NOT an official tool, which means it IS NOT supported or endorsed by mBank.

 ## Installation